Special Promotion: End Frustration at the Pump!

 Project Features

-Some of the more innovative designs and features of this state-of-the-art freeway system include:
+Designs and features of this innovative freeway system include:

-• Concrete barriers that separate the Express Lanes from the main lane traffic from SR 163 to Via Rancho Parkway for 16 miles, creating a true expressway.
-Double yellow lines separate Express Lanes from main lanes between Via Rancho Parkway and SR 78.
+• Concrete barriers separate the Express Lanes from the main lanes for 16 miles between SR 163 and Via Rancho Parkway and create a true expressway.
+Double yellow or white lines separate Express Lanes from main lanes.
+It’s against the law to cross the solid double lines of a carpool lane and violators may be ticketed.

-• A moveable median barrier that allows the number of Express Lanes to increase to three lanes in one direction for the 16-mile stretch where the barriers are located to help traffic flow during peak travel periods and to relieve congestion caused by traffic accidents and other incidents.
+• A moveable median barrier allows the number of Express Lanes to increase or decrease to help traffic flow during peak travel periods or in the event of traffic accidents and other incidents.
+The barrier is moved Monday through Thursday mornings so three southbound lanes provide congestion relief for rush hour commuters.

-• Intermediate Access Points that provide direct access from the main lanes to the Express Lanes approximately every two to three miles.
-That makes it simple to enter and exit the system.
+• Intermediate access points provide direct access from the main lanes to the Express Lanes approximately every two to three miles to make it simple to enter and exit the system.

-• Direct Access Ramps (DARs) that allow immediate access to the I-15 Express Lanes for Metropolitan Transit System (MTS) Express Bus service, carpools and vanpools, permitted clean air vehicles, and solo drivers using a FasTrak® account.
-The DARs eliminate the need to travel over multiple lanes of traffic to enter and exit the Express Lanes, creating a more efficient and reliable travel system.
-DARs are located in Escondido at Hale Avenue and Del Lago and in San Diego at Rancho Bernardo and Sabre Springs.
-A fifth one, in Mira Mesa, will start construction in the summer of 2012 and is anticipated to be open in 2014.
+• Direct Access Ramps (DARs) allow immediate access to the I-15 Express Lanes for Metropolitan Transit System (MTS) Rapid vehicles, carpools and vanpools, permitted clean air vehicles, motorcyclists, and solo drivers using a FasTrak account.
+The DARs eliminate the need to travel across multiple lanes of traffic to enter and exit the Express Lanes.
+DARs are located in Escondido at Hale Avenue and Del Lago Boulevard and in the San Diego communities of Rancho Bernardo, Sabre Springs, and Mira Mesa.

 Funding

-The total cost for the freeway improvements, including expansion of FasTrak® and the transit elements of the I-15 Express Lanes, is $1.3 billion.
-Funding for these improvements came from TransNet, a half-cent sales tax approved by San Diego County voters in 2004, and other state and federal funds.
+The total cost for the freeway improvements, including expansion of FasTrak and the transit elements of the I-15 Express Lanes, was $1.4 billion.
+Funding for these improvements came from TransNet, the half-cent sales tax for transportation projects approved by San Diego County voters in 2004, and other state and federal funds.

 Operational Partners

-The I-15 Express Lanes FasTrak® tolling account system is operated by SANDAG.
-The current commuter Express Bus service and future BRT service is operated by MTS.
+The I-15 Express Lanes FasTrak tolling account system is operated by SANDAG.
+The Rapid and Rapid Express services are operated by MTS.
+The I-15 Express Lanes barrier movement system is operated by Caltrans.

 View Map